minami666/frima/README.md

 ### Association

 - has_many :products
-- has_many :brands, through :category_brands
+- has_many :brands, through :brand_categorys
 - has_many :category_brands

 ## 14:sellers